A poetic eulogy for my mother.

 Hat tip to DJCline.
 YouTube video (audio with image of record player) Pretty Ballerina by Left Banke I had a date with a pretty ballerina Her hair so brilliant that it hurt my eyes I asked her for this dance and then she obliged me Was I surprised, yeah Was I surprised, no not at

 My dear friend Mary Pitt sent me this poem she wrote for her beloved husband.
 He too, has departed and this poem now has special meaning for me as well.
 Thank you Mumzee.
-Yet a While Walk with me yet a while, dear heart, The road is dark ahead I need your light to show
+Yet a While Walk with me yet a while, dear heart, The road is dark ahead I need

 O Wife for my beloved Marilyn Bonita God did smile when we met happiest either had been yet Love had blossomed we both grew each made the other whole and new The wheel has turned and you’ve departed now I finish what we started I walk alone pain like a sun heart like a stone